Euro banknotes and coins

 How to get euro coin rolls

-Euro coins are distributed to individuals or legal persons other than credit institutions at designated counters of the Bank of Greece (Head Office, Athens), after an appointment
+Euro coins are distributed to private individuals or legal persons other than credit institutions at designated counters of the Bank of Greece (Head Office, Athens), after making an appointment

 For transactions involving an amount up to EUR 1,000, customers will be required to show their ID or passport.

-For transactions involving an amount of over EUR 1,000, whether carried out in a single or several operations, proof of tax identification number shall be required (e.g. Income Tax Notice or recent utility bill).
+For transactions involving an amount of over EUR 1,000, whether carried out in a single or several operations, proof of tax identification number shall be required (e.g. Income Tax Return Clearance or recent utility bill).

 For transactions in excess of EUR 15,000, whether carried out in a single or several operations, the following shall also be required:

-• proof of current residence (recent utility bill or valid//current lease agreement certified by a Tax Office – D.O.Y.);
+- proof of residence (recent utility bill or valid lease agreement certified by a Tax Office – D.O.Y.);

-• proof of current employment and work address (any one of the following: statement from current employer, latest pay slip, professional registration card or social security document);
+- proof of employment and work address (any one of the following: statement from current employer, latest pay slip, professional registration card or social security document);

 Only original documents will be accepted, as required under the legal framework for the prevention of money laundering and terrorism financing.